-Depending on the size of your estate and the number of your children or other heirs, you may not need a will.
-I generally recommend a will, since most of the time it makes sense to have one.

-But, if you don't have a will or if you procrastinate and put off preparing or signing a will, there is still hope that your estate passes to your heirs as you intend.
+In some situations, it is not even necessary to have a will.
+Depending on the size of your estate and the number of your children or other heirs, you may not even need a will.
+Most of the time it makes sense to have a will.
+But, if you do not have one or if you procrastinate and put off preparing or signing a will, there is still hope that your estate will pass to your heirs as you intended.

-If you die without a valid will, you are said to have died intestate.
-Since the majority of persons die without a will (it is estimated that only 25% of the population has a will), laws have been developed to deal with these situations.
+If you die without a valid will, you are said to have died intestacy.
+Since the majority of persons die without a will (it is estimated that only 25% of our population has a will), laws have been developed to deal with these situations.
 They are known as intestate laws

-Most states have enacted the Uniform Probate Code.
+Most states have enacted at least in part the Uniform Probate Code.
 Utah is one of those states.
 If you die without a valid will, there is a predetermined method for the distribution of your estate.
 Title 75 of the Utah Code contains the Uniform Probate Code.

 Chapter 2 of Title 75 contains the code for Intestate Succession and Wills; Part 1 of Chapter 2 deals with Intestate Succession.
-This Part sets forth the rules on how your estate would be distributed if you die having no valid will.
+Part 1 sets forth the rules on how your estate would be distributed if you had no valid will.

-In the preceding two paragraphs, I used the word "valid" to qualify a will.
+In the preceding two paragraphs, I have used the word "valid" to qualify a will.
 That is, not all wills are valid.
 Simply because you have a will, it may not conform to the formalities required by law.
-If your will is not valid, then it is as though you had no will at all.
+In the event your will is not valid, then it is as though you had no will at all.
 In that case, your estate follows the rules in Part 1, entitled Intestate Succession, and which states at its beginning: